Roy Hall (racing driver): Personal life

-Born to a poor family in Dawsonville, Georgia, Roy Hall was described as "obscenely handsome and absurdly cocky".
-Roy Hall had a theory on life: "When it's time to go, I'll go.
+Born to a poor family in Dawsonville, Georgia, Hall was described as "obscenely handsome and absurdly cocky".
+Hall had a theory on life: "When it's time to go, I'll go.
 Until then, I have nothing to lose."
-Hall became involved in the moonshine trade at an early age, dropping out of school at age 10 and relocating to Atlanta with an uncle, where he assisted his cousin, Raymond Parks, in running a numbers game ("the bug") and, soon afterward, running moonshine.
+Hall became involved in the moonshine trade at an early age, dropping out of school at the age of ten and relocating to Atlanta with an uncle, where he assisted his cousin, Raymond Parks, in running a numbers game ("the bug") and, soon afterward, running moonshine.
 Rum-running would land Hall in prison repeatedly; later bank robbery would see him jailed for three years from 1946 to 1949; occasionally to escape the pursuit of the law Hall would compete in races under an assumed name.

 Racing career

 Hall's racing skills were honed through his prowess at moonshine-running in the hills of northern Georgia; a mechanic described Hall's driving style as "...[not knowing] what a brake was".
 His first major stock car race was at Lakewood Speedway near Atlanta, Georgia on November 11, 1938; he was credited with a fifth-place finish.
-He would go on to dominate the 1939 racing season, being credited with the "national championship", which was at the time essentially an honorary title; he won races at the Daytona Beach Road Course in 1939, then again in 1940, setting a race record speed of 76.53 mph; Hall used a unique driving style that saw Hall driving on two wheels through the course's turns.
+He would go on to dominate the 1939 racing season, being credited with the "national championship", which was at the time essentially an honorary title; he won races at the Daytona Beach and Road Course in 1939, then again in 1940, setting a race record speed of 76.53 mph; Hall used a unique driving style that saw Hall driving on two wheels through the course's turns.
 Hall would win the 1941 national stock car championship following the death of teammate Lloyd Seay, another cousin.

 Following World War II, Hall returned to racing.
-In the first stock car race held after World War II, Hall beat Bill France, Sr. to win the inaugural race at Seminole Speedway in the fall of 1945; he was declared the champion of the abbreviated 1945 stock car racing season.
+In the first stock car race held after World War II, Hall beat Bill France Sr. to win the inaugural race at Seminole Speedway in the fall of 1945; he was declared the champion of the abbreviated 1945 stock car racing season.
 Hall would beat France again on the Daytona course in June 1946, leading to France choosing to retire from driving in favor of promoting races exclusively.
-Not long afterward, he was arrested, charged, and convicted for a $40,000 bank robbery that took place near Atlanta; sentenced to six years in prison, Hall was released after three years for good behavior.
+Not long afterward, he was arrested, charged, and convicted for a $40,000 bank robbery ($ adjusted for inflation) that took place near Atlanta; sentenced to six years in prison, Hall was released after three years for good behavior.
 Hardened by the experience, Hall returned to compete in the newly formed NASCAR Strictly Stock series at North Wilkesboro Speedway in October 1949, finishing sixth; two weeks later NASCAR Modified race at Tri-City Speedway, Hall suffered a serious accident, leaving him in the hospital for over a month.

 Hall would return to the track at Darlington Raceway in 1952, driving a DeSoto in the Southern 500 and finishing forty-eighth in a field of sixty-six cars; he would drive only one further race in his career, at Lakewood Speedway in 1960, where he crashed.
 He then retired, becoming a car dealer in Atlanta, and died in 1991.